What is a DDPO?

 Why does disabled leadership matter?

 Because disabled people understand the barriers we face.
 Lived experience leads to better policy, better services and real change.
+The UNCRPD also legally requires governments to involve organisations of disabled people in decisions that affect them.

 Is every disability organisation a DDPO?

 No. Only organisations led and controlled by disabled people are DDPOs.
+Many charities work in the disability sector but are governed by non-disabled people — these are not DDPOs.

 Can non-disabled people work with DDPOs?

-Yes, as allies, staff or supporters, but leadership and decision-making stays with disabled people.
+Yes — as allies, staff or supporters.
+But leadership and decision-making stays with disabled people.

 Want to get involved with a DDPO?